 The court cost will remain the same whether you come to court or not.
 The court cost is already included in the amount paid for minor traffic citations.
 If a trial or failure to appear fine is applicable, the court cost could increase due to subpoena or late fees.
 The fine, however, is subject to change if a trial is requested.
-This is at the discretion of the Judge.
+This is at the discretion of the judge.

 Maybe, if it is on the minor traffic fine schedule.
-Payment will be accepted at the cashier's window, or you may mail a money order or a cashier's check along with your copy of the ticket (signed on the defendant's line).
-Or, use E-Services as long as it is not after your court date.
-More...
+You may pay your ticket at the cashier's window atTuscaloosa Municipal Court, 2122 SixthSt.
+You may also mail a money order or a cashier's check along with your copy of the ticket (signed on the defendant's line) or pay your ticket online at tuscaloosa.com/live-play/pay-citations-fines as long as it is not after your court date.

-The Prosecutor will call the docket in alphabetical order on Criminal Arraignment and certain traffic offenses on Traffic Arraignment dockets.
-The Court Magistrate will call the docket on the Traffic Arraignment dockets for minor traffic violations such as speeding, running a red light, running a stop sign, the wrong way on a one way street, etc. The Prosecutor will ask you whether you plead guilty or not guilty.
+The prosecutor will call the docket in alphabetical order on criminal arraignment and certain traffic offenses on traffic arraignment dockets.
+The court magistrate will call the docket on the traffic arraignment dockets for minor traffic violations such as speeding, running a red light, running a stop sign, the wrong way on a one way street, etc. The prosecutor will ask you whether you plead guilty or not guilty.

 If you plead guilty, the prosecutor will advise you of the recommendation of a sentence to the judge and the judge will then sentence you.
 If you plead guilty to the court magistrate on a minor traffic violation, you will be sentenced to the settlement amount and advised when to pay the fines and court costs.